spotlightpa/poor-richard/content/news/2023-01-27-SPLHARRULE.md

 Rozzi has canceled future sessions of the state House and convened a bipartisan committee to negotiate the rules.
 According to his office, he scheduled the listening tour to “yield solutions to partisan gridlock” and to figure out a path to advancing a proposed constitutional amendment that would give survivors of childhood sexual abuse a chance to sue their perpetrators.

 The latter is a personal cause for Rozzi, who himself is a survivor.
+He said Friday he planned to hold at least two more hearings before releasing a rules package that “all Pennsylvanians will be proud of.”

 The hearings provide an unusual opportunity for public discussion of the rules, which dictate how easy or hard it is for bills to become law and, importantly for Perez and other advocates, disciplinary procedures for lawmakers.